SUPPORT SB 301 A BILL TO BAN CHLORPYRIFOS IN CT

 (2) Speak with the leadership of the environment committee to express their support and

-(3) Sign on as a co-sponsor once a bill has been released.
+(3) Sign on as a co-sponsor of the bill

 House Democrats – 860-240-8500